 If your respiratory care license has been expired for three (3) years or more you must contact the Respiratory Care Committee for an application.
 You will be required to complete the following:

 2. Payment of a Reinstatement Fee (Current renewal fee plus the current application fee): $100.00

 3. Proof of continuing education for the time period the license has been expired.
 (See chart below.)

-4. Retake and pass the current entry level National Board for Respiratory Care (NBRC) examination with proof of the current examination results submitted to the Committee.
-Please contact the NBRC at:
+6. The Committee may require you to retake and pass the current entry level National Board for Respiratory Care (NBRC) examination with proof of the current examination results submitted to the Committee.
+If this is required please contact the NBRC at:

 National Board of Respiratory Care, Inc.

 10801 Mastin Street, Suite 300

 Telephone: (913) 895-4900

 Fax: (913) 712-9283